alvarobartt/hydra-experiments/README.md

 ```

 And, since it's a YAML you can define as much nested parameters as you wish,
-and `hydra-code` will load them by default using `omegaconf`, including the
+and `hydra-core` will load them by default using `omegaconf`, including the
 typing of those parameters.
 So that then the function that loads the config
 looks like: